Zhaoxing-Li/MLFBK/README.md

 Full paper available at: https://www.researchgate.net/publication/373500913_Broader_and_Deeper_A_Multi-Features_with_Latent_Relations_BERT_Knowledge_Tracing_Model

-If you find this code useful in your research, please cite
+If you find this code useful in your research, please cite：

 ```
 @inproceedings{li2023broader,